How Long Does AIMA Take? A Data-Driven Guide

 Our Methodology

-AIMATracker collects processing timelines from two sources: publicly shared reports on Reddit communities (r/PortugalExpats, r/portugal) and direct user submissions.
+AIMATracker collects processing timelines from multiple online communities and direct user submissions.
 Each report is assigned a confidence level based on the specificity of dates provided.

 Help us improve these estimates